-There are two types of driving tasks in the FLT:
+There are two types of driving tasks in the RLT:

-- Assessable tasks include left and right turns, lane changes (or turning right across traffic where lane changes are not available) and right at a roundabout.
-The applicant's performance on each assessable task is assessed according to predetermined task assessment items. - Linking manoeuvres join up the assessable tasks into a complete driving route that begins and ends at the car park of the testing office or other suitable location for the start of the FLT.
+- Assessable tasks include left and right turns, lane changes (or turning right across traffic where lane changes are not available), merging with other traffic, straight drives, straight or right at a roundabout and a reverse parallel park.
+The applicant's performance on each assessable task is assessed according to predetermined task assessment items. - Linking manoeuvres join up the assessable tasks into a complete driving route that begins and ends at the car park of the testing office or other suitable location for the start.
 Linking manoeuvres include similar driving manoeuvres to the assessable tasks but do not have associated task assessment items assigned to them.